 As the clumps grow old, it gets big and causes individual rhizomes to fight for resources.

 If you notice the Iris in the pot has stopped blooming, you must learn that the plant is overcrowded.

-- Plant your Irises around the distance of 12-24 inches between them.
+- Plant your Irises around a distance of 12-24 inches between them.

 - Dig up the rhizome or bulb and divide it if there are crowded Irises.

-- Trim the iris’ foliage to approximately 6 inches in height, waive the soil gently and break the young bulbs with fingers.
+- Trim the iris’ foliage to approximately 6 inches in height, waive the soil gently, and break the young bulbs with your fingers.

 - Now replant the divided Irises and moisten the soil to allow them to establish.